xor-gate/svn-backup2/README.md

 Orignally written and tested for Debian 12 in Bash but could be adapted to other systems.

 It creates and updates a single file per repository and consists of multiple gzip compressed archives.
 It is sha256 checksumed to detect bit-rot before appending a new incremental backup.
-This is possible because `svnadmin load` is able to load from a stream of multiple gzip dumps.
+This is possible because `svnadmin load` is able to load from a stream of multiple dumps.
 At first run it generates a full-backup and runs `svnadmin verify`.

 This script is designed to be run as root.
 But it is possible when correct permissions are given to run as non-root user.